Approximation by Quad Meshes in Laguerre Geometry: A few basics of Laguerre geometry and L-nets

-First, we outline the main concepts informally, and then give accurate definitions.
-The basic elements of Laguerre sphere geometry in Euclidean space $\R^3$ are \emph{oriented spheres} and \emph{oriented planes}. \emph{Orientation} is understood as the choice of a continuous family of unit normal vectors at all points of a surface.
-Oriented spheres are allowed to have zero radius, i.e. degenerate into points.
+First, we outline the main concepts informally, and then give rigorous definitions.
+The basic elements of Laguerre sphere geometry in Euclidean space $\R^3$ are \emph{oriented spheres} and \emph{oriented planes}. \emph{Orientation} is understood as the choice of a continuous family of unit normal vectors at all points of a surface. \emph{Oriented contact} between elements means tangency and agreement in orientation.
+Oriented spheres are allowed to have zero radius, i.e. degenerate to points; in this case, oriented contact is defined separately.
 Laguerre geometry studies properties of its elements that are invariant under \emph{Laguerre transformations} (see Fig.~\ref{fig:lagtrafo}).
-These are pairs of bijective transformations of the sets of oriented spheres and oriented planes, respectively, preserving \emph{oriented contact}, i.e., elements that are tangent and agree in orientation.
-For elements degenerating to points, the oriented contact is defined separately.
-The main example is \emph{offseting transformation} that takes an oriented plane or an oriented sphere to its offset at a fixed distance in the direction of the chosen normal.
+These are pairs of bijective transformations of the sets of oriented spheres and oriented planes, respectively, preserving oriented contact.
+For example, an \emph{offsetting transformation} takes an oriented plane or an oriented sphere to its offset at a fixed distance in the direction of the chosen normal.
 Laguerre transformations do not necessarily preserve points, as those are viewed as spheres of zero radius and can be mapped to other spheres.
 Likewise, lines can be mapped to \emph{oriented cones}.
 We may view an oriented cone as the envelope of oriented tangent planes that are in oriented contact with two distinct oriented spheres.
-Oriented cones may degenerate into cylinders or lines and are preserved under Laguerre transformations.
+Oriented cones may degenerate to cylinders or lines and are preserved under Laguerre transformations.

 Let us discuss these notions systematically and provide precise definitions.